stineb/sofun/README.md

 ### zipall.pl
 * This script performs bulk file compressions (e.g., gzip).
 It may be modified to run any bulk system commands (e.g., tar, gunzip, pdfcrop).

+### area.R
+* R function to calculate the surface area of a rectangular gridcell on a sphere.

+### asc2cdf.jnl
+* Ferret script to convert an ASCII file (gridded, geo-referenced data in text format) into NetCDF.

+### cdf.write.R